-Homeschooling Goes SecularPosted by Jim Newman on November 1st, 2013 – Comments Off – Posted in Education
+Homeschooling Goes SecularPosted by Jim Newman on November 1st, 2013 – Comments Off on Homeschooling Goes Secular – Posted in Education

 Homeschooling originally started as distance learning for people who had no access to schools, eg, military families, field scientists, and remote area homesteaders.
 As populations grew more dense and families separated for career and family tracks, homeschooling became a means of choosing to be more religious in education.
 These homeschooling families felt secular education to be too immoral for their children.
 Recently, in spite of greater literacy and less school violence than ever before many secular families felt their schools were too violent, not sufficiently supportive of special populations, or insufficiently financed to support the arts, noncompetitive sports, or academic excellence beyond competency.